About Humoresque

 FAQ

 Yes.
-This Humoresque page is set up for 12-hole AC ocarina and keeps the fingering chart, 2/4 phrase layout, and G note center easy to follow in one place.
+This Humoresque page keeps the fingering chart, 2/4 phrase layout, and G note center easy to follow while letting you switch between the supported instrument setups on the page.

 Letter notes are usually the faster default for melody reading here, while numbered notes give you a backup check if you want a more number-based reference for the same phrase shapes.